SBN

 Gift Card Fraud: What It Is and How to Stop It

-It’s often hard to find a good present for someone.
-That’s why gift cards are popular.
-They’re easy for the buyer and nice for the receiver.
+Finding good presents is often hard.
+That’s why gift cards are popular: they’re easy for the buyer and appreciated by the receiver.
 Especially in the United States, gift cards are big business.
-The US gift card market hit $199.9 billion in 2023 and is estimated to grow to $267.3 billion by 2028.(1) But this massive market isn’t just attracting genuine businesses and consumers.
+The US gift card market hit $216.93 billion in 2025 and is projected to hit $307 billion by 2029.(1) But this massive market isn’t just attracting genuine businesses and consumers.
 It’s increasingly a target for sophisticated fraudsters too.

 What is gift card fraud?

 Gift card fraud means stealing money from gift cards or tricking people into giving away their gift card numbers.
 Thieves find ways to spend someone’s gift card money before the real owner can use it.
 Once gift card money is stolen, it’s usually gone forever.
-There’s no way to get it back like you can with credit card fraud.
+There’s no way to get it back like you can if you’re a victim of credit card fraud.

 How do scammers steal gift card money?

-- Buying gift cards with stolen credit cards: Some scammers use stolen credit cards to buy gift cards.
+• Buying gift cards with stolen credit cards: Some scammers use stolen credit cards to buy gift cards.
 It’s how they turn stolen credit card numbers into cash that’s hard to trace.
 When someone steals a credit card, they know the owner will eventually notice and cancel it.
-But if they quickly buy gift cards with it first, they can spend or sell those gift cards before anyone notices.
+But if they quickly buy gift cards with it first, they can then take their time to spend or sell those gift cards.

-- Hacking gift card systems: Scammers often don’t target physical gift cards.
-It’s too risky.
-They can be filmed with a smartphone or caught on CCTV.
+• Hacking gift card systems: Scammers often don’t target physical gift cards because it’s too risky: they can be filmed with a smartphone or caught on CCTV.
 Most hide behind a computer, where they guess gift card numbers and PINs on gift card websites.
-They often use bots to do so, which can try thousands of combinations a minute until they find combinations that work.
+To do so, they often use bots, which can test high volumes of combinations at high speed until they find combinations that work.

 Why is gift card fraud popular?